Horse Riding & Rhino Conservation

 Equine volunteers will ride for approximately 3 hours a day, 5 days a week, and enjoy daily interactions with the conservancy’s flagship species.

-Horse riding volunteers will usually get involved in some or all of the following activities:
+A horse riding volunteer will usually get involved in some or all of the following activities:

 Rhino and Elephant conservation: